 Hulk Rating: /10

 This post was originally a guest post for Banzai Retro Club, click here to read more on their posts and podcasts.
-I collaborate with this site in their podcast and blog post crossovers and these posts are found here.
+I collaborate with this site in their blog post crossovers and these posts are found here.